kevink2022/blog/content/resume.md

 - Maintained and updated Legacy **Linux Kernel Drivers**, adeptly diagnosing issues and analyzing Linux Kernel Source code to resolve bugs and implement driver updates.
 - Developed a **Python** tool for automated driver retrieval and testing from repositories, effectively identifying and addressing widespread bugs resulting from Kernel updates.
 - Diligently adhered to the comprehensive document control protocols required by ISO 9001 and AS9100 standards.
-- Successfully ported legacy ROM DOS manufacturing tests to a Python scripts for Linux, modernizing the PCB production testing process.
+- Successfully ported legacy ROM DOS manufacturing tests to Python scripts for Linux, modernizing the PCB production testing process.

 ---
 ## Projects